colintakeda/data-science_team-H/Final_Report.md

     ##                <dbl>
     ## 1               80.4

-As shown in the graph above, final position is heavily reliant on how many laps the driver was able to complete.
-And almost a fifth of the time, collisions or car troubles put drivers out of commission before the race is finished.
-These final standings are not reflective of how well the driver was doing before that point, so we decided to use average lap time to create a more comprehensive performance metric.
+Final position is heavily reliant on how many laps the driver was able to complete, and almost a fifth of the time collisions or car troubles put drivers out of commission before the race is finished.
+Final position is not reflective of how well the driver was performing before an incident happens, so we decided to use average lap time to create a new metric.

 Average lap time is a comprehensive measure of how well a driver performed in a race because it is informed only on the laps they were